ProGamerGov/dream-creator/data_tools/README.md

 ## Add/Change Model Values

-If need to add or change any of the model values then use this script.
+If need to add or change any of the stored model values then use this script.
 Any options left as `ignore` or `-1` will not be added/changed.
 This script can be useful for fixing bugs, adding new models, and adding missing values.

 ```
 python edit_model.py -model_file <bvlc_out120>.pth -base_model bvlc -num_classes 10 -output_name edited_model.pth
 ```

 * `-model_file`: Path to your pretrained GoogleNet model file.
-* `-output_name`: What name to save the edited model as.
+* `-output_name`: Name of the output model.
 If left blank, no output model will be saved.
 * `-data_mean`: Your precalculated list of mean values that was used to train the model.
 Default is `ignore`.
 * `-data_sd`: Your precalculated list of standard deviation values that was used to train the model.
 Default is `ignore`.
 * `-normval_format`: The format of your mean and standard deviation values; one of `bgr`, `rgb`, `ignore`.
 Default is `ignore`.